Kittaru87/CV/README.md

 ## Hobbies

-Sci-fi nut, gamer since the days of DOS, in practice a worse piano player than my years of playing suggest, amateur ceramist, cat whisperer, and destroyer of potted plants.
+Sci-fi nut, gamer since the days of DOS, in practice a worse piano player than my years of playing suggest, amateur ceramicist, cat whisperer, and destroyer of potted plants.

 ## Contact
 * GitHub: [Kittaru87](https://github.com/Kittaru87)